Offshore wind power: Marine spatial planning and the environment

 As the offshore wind industry has developed, a range of environmental considerations have come to the fore concerning the spatial planning decision processes of the turbines.
 As demonstrated in the above section, a wide array of environmental concerns have been made in recent times concerning the relationship between offshore wind and the environment.
 As well as the commonly regarded considerations of wind conditions and profitability in the planning phase, the specific placement of offshore wind farms can have substantial benefits for the marine environment without harming business capital.

 Collision-risk models are a fine example of how marine spatial planning has begun to incorporate environmental protections into its procedures.
 In 2022, the Scottish government published a study outlining a mathematical formula for its own collision risk model which calculated the potential for seabirds to collide into wind turbines.

 A growing expectation is that the politics of spatial planning will become increasingly complex.
 As renewable energy targets need to be met, it has been claimed that the development of offshore wind was largely in part to solve the political issues that onshore wind infrastructures face, yet in reality these issues have been replicated.
 It has become difficult to balance environmental considerations in the planning process with relevant stakeholders such as local residents.
-The marine spatial planning of offshore wind farms is incredibly political, with an array of agendas and actors that seek to influence the process.
+The marine spatial planning of offshore wind farms is political, with an array of agendas and actors that seek to influence the process.
 However, as marine spatial planning offers a common legal framework, it has been claimed to be an overall benefit for environmental considerations to be realised in relation to offshore wind developments.